serp2016/pathways-nlp/README.md

 * **He Jiang**
 * **JingWen Wei**

 Natural Language Processing is our main part, the user interface may not working because of different local configure settings.
-The project works well in the Ingenuity 2016.
+This project worked well in the Ingenuity 2016.

 Please have no hesitate on contacting us if you have any questions.
 My email: a1684889@student.adelaide.edu.au